transformerlab/transformerlab-docs/docs/mlx.md

 MLX is a machine learning framework for Apple Silicon.
 [More documentation provided here](https://github.com/ml-explore/mlx).

-With MLX, you can use a MacOS computer with Apple Silicon (M1, M2, M3) to do complex machine learning.
+With MLX, you can use a macOS computer with Apple Silicon (M1, M2, M3) to do complex machine learning with high performance by leveraging the onboard GPU / Neural engine.

 Transformer Lab works natively with MLX, using plugins.